alvarosaavedrad/journey-widget/README.md

 You could use jQuery instead.

+For more information about custom events in JavaScript, please check [Mozilla Documentation](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Creating_and_triggering_events).

 ### Required files

 Use `npm run bundle:stylesheets` command in root directory to generate the stylesheet in case you modify something in `style.css` or `list-items.sass`.